-Since 6 April 2001, HM Treasury have allowed, upon meeting certain prescribed conditions, members to request that their pension scheme pays their AA tax charge immediately on their behalf, in exchange for a 'just and reasonable' actuarial deduction to be applied to their benefits at retirement.
+Since 6 April 2008, HM Treasury have allowed, upon meeting certain prescribed conditions, members to request that their pension scheme pays their Annual Allowance tax charge immediately on their behalf, in exchange for a 'just and reasonable' actuarial deduction to be applied to their benefits at retirement.
 Upon accepting the Scheme Pays Election form the member, and the scheme are jointly and severally liable to the tax charge; this is known as Mandatory Scheme Pays.

 If you choose to use the Scheme Pays facility, please note that Teachers' Pensions are only able to pay a tax charge directly related to pension savings in the Teachers' Pension Scheme.
+The Scheme Pays facility cannot be used in the Teachers' Pension Scheme to pay a tax charge arising from savings in another pension scheme.